 During the Cold War, the British and Soviet Intelligence services attempt to out-fox one another using the homesick double-Agent Krasnevin a.k.a.
 Alexander Eberlin (Laurence Harvey) as a pawn in the complex spy-game.

 The first secret is what we don't tell people, the second secret is what we don't tell ourselves, and the third secret is the truth.
 The death of a psychologist is investigated by his teenage daughter and a former patient.

 John Blandish is worth $100 million.
 His heiress daughter is soon to be wed to Foster Harvey, who believes she's a cold, unfeeling woman, despite loving her.
 Her cold emotional state is in ...
 See full summary »

 Hiller, a computer expert, was bribed by group of bank robbers to obtain details of the security system at a newly-built bank.
 Having obtained the information, he thought he'd seen the last...
 See full summary »

 A doctor's wife tires of his obsession with model trains, and spends her days wondering about the son she gave up for adoption at birth.
 While eating at a roadside café, she encounters a ...
 See full summary »

 In London, the pregnant wife of an industrialist falls down the stairs, loses her sight and has no recollection of the events but suspects that a mentally traumatic experience prior to the fall caused her accident.

-Double-agent Alexander Eberlin is assigned by the British to hunt out a Russian spy, known to them as Krasnevin.
-Only Eberlin knows that Krasnevin is none other than himself!
+Double-Agent Alexander Eberlin (Laurence Harvey) is assigned by the British to hunt out a Russian spy, known to them as Krasnevin.
+Only Eberlin knows that Krasnevin is none other than himself.
 Accompanying him on his mission is a ruthless partner, who gradually discovers his secret as Eberlin tries to maneuver himself out of a desperate situation.Written by

 1 of 1 people found this review helpful.

 Was this review helpful to you?